Acid Reflux Diet Recipe for Fish Chowder: A Gentle, Flavorful Meal

 Feedback and Adjustments

-Adjust thickness with cornstarch or try herbs like dill for personalized flavor.
+Adjust thickness with 1-2 tbsp cornstarch slurry or try herbs like 1 tsp fresh rosemary for a personalized, GERD-friendly flavor profile.

 Frequently Asked Questions